buidlcat/friendrekt/README.md

 ### Contracts

 There are also smart contracts included in the project.
-They have added features for buying shares compared to the friend.tech contracts.
+They have additional features for buying shares compared to the friend.tech contracts.
 To build the contracts, you need to have `forge` installed.
 Then follow these steps: